ButteredFire/Astrocelerate/README.md

 - Compute shaders and the offloading of parallelizable processes to the GPU
 - Dynamic scaling for seamless transitions (e.g., from terrain to planet)
 - A more diverse range of numerical integration methods (Verlet, Simpson's Rule, Gaussian quadrature)
-- C++ scripting to allow for user-created simulations
+- Visual scripting to allow for user-created simulations
 - Serialization of GUI and simulation data, with basic exporting capabilities